omeatai/Personal2/src-python-django-flask-sql/python/04-Pandas-Exercises.md

 # #END</details>

 <details>
-<summary>4.Task: The summary statistics of numerical and categorical features </summary>
+<summary>4.
+Task: The summary statistics of numerical and categorical features </summary>

 # Task: The summary statistics of numerical and categorical features